jadc/tracker/content/bills.md

 "aHR0cHM6Ly9kYnJlZS5vcmcvdi9iZjgyZjY="
 ]
 ---
-Scrapped from *The Life of Pi'erre 4 Deluxe*
+Scrapped from *The Life of Pi'erre 4 Deluxe* after the scrapped track *Perfectionist*

 Purchased in a group buy